marcossilvestrini/learning-lpic-1-102-500/README.md

 ##### /etc/logrotate.d/

-That directory contains most of the pplication-specific configuration files.\
+That directory contains most of the application-specific configuration files.\
 Depending on how much is installed on your server, this directory might contain no files or several.\
 In general, applications that are installed through your package manager will also create a config file in /etc/logrotate.d.